 This color combination was not used always: originally emblem was designed in black and white.
 And the badge incorporated into the cars is silver and shiny.

-In 1955 the first auto, Colleda COX 125cc, was launched.
-The company’s name was changed to Suzuki Motor Co., Ltd, and three years later Suzuki logo was introduced.
-The design was completed with four strokes, which represented wheels and were to show the company’s connection to auto industry.
+In 1955, the first auto Colleda COX 125cc was launched.
+The company’s name was changed to Suzuki Motor Co., Ltd, and three years later, Suzuki logo was introduced.
+The design was completed with four strokes, which represented wheels and were to show the company’s connection to the auto industry.